Sudan war enters 100th day as mediation attempts fail

 Over the weekend, the RSF moved into villages in Gezira State directly south of Khartoum, where the army conducted air strikes against them, according to witnesses.

 In Nyala, one of the country's largest cities and capital of South Darfur, clashes have continued since Thursday in residential areas, according to witnesses.
-At least 20 people have been killed, medical sources say.
-The United Nations says 5,000 families have been displaced.
-Key facilities have been looted, residents say.
+At least 20 people have been killed, medical sources said.
+The United Nations says 5,000 families have been displaced, and residents have reported looting of key facilities.

 "Bullets are flying into homes.
 We are terrified and no one is protecting us," said 35-year-old Salah Abdallah.